 These seizures are caused by abnormalities in the brain.
 An epileptic dog will have a seizure on more than one occasion.

 Epilepsy is therefore a diagnosis that must be made by your veterinary surgeon, after other causes have been ruled out.
+It is most commonly diagnosed in dogs between one and five years of age.

 What happens during a seizure?